Social Security Name Change In 3 Easy Steps

 • Employee identification card

 Since you are simply changing the name on your card, you should already have a prior Social Security card.
 This means that the Social Security Administration should already have a record of your citizenship status.
-However, if they do not, you might be required to prove that you are a U.S. citizen.
+However, if they do not, you might be required to prove you are a U.S. citizen.
 Proof of U.S. citizenship can be established by showing one of the following documents:

 • U.S. birth certificate